crdrost/essay-seeds/maths/real analysis notes.md

-This is a property which the rationals do not share, so the reals really are distinct from the rationals: they enjoy a *completeness axiom*: every non-empty `S ⊆ R` which is bounded above has a supremum in **R**.
-The completeness axiom allows us to construct decimals.
+This is a property which the rationals do not share, so the reals really are distinct from the rationals: they enjoy a *completeness axiom*: every non-empty `S ⊆ ℝ` which is bounded above has a supremum in ℝ. The completeness axiom allows us to construct decimals.
 Consider first the ratio of successive
 Fibonaccis:

     {0/1, 1/2, 3/5, 8/13, 21/34, ...}

-All of those numbers are real numbers by virtue of the embedding of **Q** in **R**.
-Furthermore, that is an increasing sequence which is in fact bounded from above and therefore has a supremum.
+All of those numbers are real numbers by virtue of the embedding of ℚ in ℝ. Furthermore, that is an increasing sequence which is in fact bounded from above and therefore has a supremum.
 If you are curious, that number is (√(5) − 1)/2.
 Now imagine that I try to form the same number by a decimal
 expansion: